-Four years ago, my oldest child left for college, a large university two hours away.
+Several years ago, my oldest child left for college, a large university two hours away.
 As she prepared for this exciting adventure, I took to pen and paper to express my feelings.
-While things are different this year, the sentiment is likely still similar for many who are sending their babies off to college, a gap year, the military, or wherever.
+The sentiment is likely similar for many who are sending your kid to college, a gap year, the military, or wherever.
 So, this is for you…

 You are leaving for college in less than two weeks.
-I knew that this moment was coming, and maybe it was a little denial and perhaps it was genuine thoughts of “it is a long way off…” Either way, now the moment is practically here and I’m having a mini panic attack.
+I knew that this moment was coming, and maybe it was a little denial or perhaps it was genuine thoughts of “it is a long way off…” Either way, now the moment is practically here. and I’m having a mini panic attack.

 Seriously, just look the other way.
 I’m going to need a moment.

 I remember these same feelings, while definitely not as strong, when you went to kindergarten.
 You were ready, eager to learn, meet new people, and seek adventure beyond the comfort of our home—at four years old.

 You stood on our front porch with your cute striped pink dress and bright white shoes, backpack and lunch box in hand, with an adorable, proud, eager, and confident smile on your face.
 When we arrived at school, I kissed you, and you looked up at me with those huge blue eyes and said, “Bye, Mom.
 See ya later.”
 You smiled and waved at me one last time and then turned to start playing with some other children.
 You were ready… ready!